hansungkim1998/earth_defender/README.md

 # Earth Defender
 ## Description
-Earth Defender is an interactive alien-themed shooting game inspired by arcade games such as Space Invaders.
+Earth Defender is an interactive alien-themed retro shooting game inspired by arcade games such as Space Invaders.

 This project was done for ID 3510: Interactive Products in Fall 2019 at the Georgia Institute of Technology.